aschuerch/ref_mapping_PE/README.md

 source activate samtools=0.1.19
 ```

 The folder /test_data/ contains test files.
-Test can be run with
+The test can be run with

 ```bash
 ./reference_based_mapping_PE.sh Test TestRef